-A few months back it was jazz pianists and piano trios.
-I wrote about it in March in connection with my experience visiting Jazz Kissa.
+Several months back it was jazz pianists and piano trios.
+I wrote about it in connection with my experience visiting Jazz Kissa.
 For about a month prior to and a month after that article, jazz trios filled my Discogs shopping basket, and my listening time.

 Of late it’s been bass.
 I began fixating on jazz’s beating heart in the trios I was listening to, and other albums hitting the decks.
 Bass is largely overlooked.
 Bass doesn’t get to solo much (that’s left for the brass and piano).
 Bass gets lumped in with the “rhythm section” in jazz credits, near the end of the player list, just before the percussion.
 Bass is the middle child of the Jazz family, outshone by the eldest and out loved by the youngest.